Smart-Contract-Modelling-uOttawa/Traceability/MI-DSL/README.md

 - Open Eclipse
 - Use `File` > `Open Projets from File System`
 - to select the directory, go to the \MI-DXL\MTDSL_Workspace
 - Import each of these three cloned directories into the Eclipse workspace as shown in the following figure.

 1- `org.xtext.dsl.dxl`
 2- `org.xtext.dsl.dxl.tests`
 3- `org.xtext.dsl.dxl.ui`

+- Then, press `Finish`.

 ![alt text](https://github.com/Smart-Contract-Modelling-uOttawa/Traceability/blob/main/OpenXtextProject.png "Open project")